-The seventh step is to massage, as well as manage (as the term is understood in the standard communications strategy sense) the media.
+The seventh step is to massage, as well as manage the media.
 Most of the world learns about the G7/8 through the media, overwhelmingly from the coverage of and at annual summits.
 The result can be singularly limited.
 At Genoa, Jean Chrétien publicly complained about the media's fascination with pictures of a single burning car.
 When word was first heard of the death of an anarchist, virtually all of the 3,000 assembled media abandoned their coverage of the summit to focus on that single event.
 The collective statement of regret about the death issued by the leaders was essentially inaudible and invisible against the full might of the media and the deluge of words and images they produced.

 Newsworthy events for the mainstream media will always put bodies, bullets, bombs, and blood over politicians talking and issuing co-operative communiqués.
-Indeed, the elite of the summit media corps, from the United States White House press corps to their equivalents in other G8 countries, come to the summit in part on an 'assassination watch,' in case their leader is assaulted and does not survive.
+Indeed, the élite of the summit media corps, from the United States White House press corps to their equivalents in other G8 countries, come to the summit in part on an 'assassination watch,' in case their leader is assaulted and does not survive.
 In the face of such facts, some summit managers are occasionally tempted to limit media access in ways that might facilitate media management and communications strategy.